TechforgoodCAST/awesome-techforgood/README.md

 ### Grants
 - [Comic Relief] (https://www.comicrelief.com/grants/tech-for-good), UK - for charities who want to build digital products and services.
+- [Elrha's Humanitarian Innovation Fund] (http://www.elrha.org/hif/home/), Global - supports organisations to develop, test and share new technologies, products and processes that will make humanitarian aid more effective and cost-efficient in the future.
 - [Good Data Grants] (https://marketsforgood.org/rfp-good-data-grants/), Stanford, US - research and innovation grants to explore digital data/infrastructure that improves decision-making in philanthropy and civil society.
 - [Nominet Trust] (http://www.nominettrust.org.uk/), UK - the UK's largest tech for good funder.
 - [UNICEF Innovation Fund] (https://unicefinnovationfund.org/), Global - for startups in emerging markets building open-source technology that can benefit children.